akka/akka/akka-docs/src/main/paradox/actors.md

 @@@

 An `ActorRef` always represents an incarnation (path and UID) not just a given path.
-Therefore if an actor is stopped and a new one with the same name is created an `ActorRef` of the old incarnation will not point to the new one.
+Therefore, if an actor is stopped, and a new one with the same name is created then an `ActorRef` of the old incarnation will not point to the new one.

 `ActorSelection` on the other hand points to the path (or multiple paths